bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/08_2_Multisig_P2WSH_P2MS_2_4.md

 ## Observations

 We can see that the scriptSig unlocking script is empty and instead all the data are located in the `txinwitness` field
-  * an empty string that will convert to a useless but mandatory `00` value due to a Bitcoin bug
+  * an empty string that will convert to a useless but mandatory `00` value due to a bug in `OP_CHECKMULTISIG`
   * Alice_0 and Bob_0 signatures
   * and our redeem script